greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FUNCTION.html.md

 IMMUTABLE
 STABLE
 VOLATILE
-LEAKPROOF
 :   These attributes inform the query optimizer about the behavior of the function.
 At most one choice may be specified.
 If none of these appear, `VOLATILE` is the default assumption.
 Since Greenplum Database currently has limited use of `VOLATILE` functions, if a function is truly `IMMUTABLE`, you must declare it as so to be able to use it without restrictions.

 :   `IMMUTABLE` indicates that the function cannot modify the database and always returns the same result when given the same argument values.
 It does not do database lookups or otherwise use information not directly present in its argument list.
 If this option is given, any call of the function with all-constant arguments can be immediately replaced with the function value.

 :   `STABLE` indicates that the function cannot modify the database, and that within a single table scan it will consistently return the same result for the same argument values, but that its result could change across SQL statements.
-This is the appropriate selection for functions whose results depend on database lookups, parameter values \(such as the current time zone\), and so on.
-Also note that the current\_timestamp family of functions qualify as stable, since their values do not change within a transaction.
+This is the appropriate selection for functions whose results depend on database lookups, parameter variables \(such as the current time zone\), and so on.
+Also note that the `current_timestamp()` family of functions qualify as stable, since their values do not change within a transaction.

 :   `VOLATILE` indicates that the function value can change even within a single table scan, so no optimizations can be made.
 Relatively few database functions are volatile in this sense; some examples are `random()`, `timeofday()`.
 But note that any function that has side-effects must be classified volatile, even if its result is quite predictable, to prevent calls from being optimized away; an example is `setval()`.

+LEAKPROOF
 :   `LEAKPROOF` indicates that the function has no side effects.
 It reveals no information about its arguments other than by its return value.
 For example, a function that throws an error message for some argument values but not others, or that includes the argument values in any error message, is not leakproof.
-The query planner may push leakproof functions \(but not others\) into views created with the `security_barrier` option.
-See [CREATE VIEW](CREATE_VIEW.html) and [CREATE RULE](CREATE_RULE.html).
+This affects how the system executes queries against views created with the `security_barrier` option or tables with row level security enabled.
+The system will enforce conditions from security policies and security barrier views before any user-supplied conditions from the query itself that contain non-leakproof functions, in order to prevent the inadvertent exposure of data.
+Functions and operators marked as leakproof are assumed to be trustworthy, and may be executed before conditions from security policies and security barrier views.
+In addition, functions which do not take arguments or which are not passed any arguments from the security barrier view or table do not have to be marked as leakproof to be executed before security conditions.
+See [CREATE VIEW](CREATE_VIEW.html).
 This option can only be set by the superuser.

 CALLED ON NULL INPUT
 RETURNS NULL ON NULL INPUT
 STRICT
 :   `CALLED ON NULL INPUT` \(the default\) indicates that the function will be called normally when some of its arguments are null.
-It is then the function author's responsibility to check for null values if necessary and respond appropriately. `RETURNS NULL ON NULL INPUT` or `STRICT` indicates that the function always returns null whenever any of its arguments are null.
+It is then the function author's responsibility to check for null values if necessary and respond appropriately.
+:    `RETURNS NULL ON NULL INPUT` or `STRICT` indicates that the function always returns null whenever any of its arguments are null.
 If this parameter is specified, the function is not run when there are null arguments; instead a null result is assumed automatically.

-NO SQL
-CONTAINS SQL
-READS SQL DATA
-MODIFIES SQL
-:   These attributes inform the query optimizer about whether or not the function contains SQL statements and whether, if it does, those statements read and/or write data.

-:   `NO SQL` indicates that the function does not contain SQL statements.

-:   `CONTAINS SQL` indicates that the function contains SQL statements, none of which either read or write data.

-:   `READS SQL DATA` indicates that the function contains SQL statements that read data but none that modify data.

-:   `MODIFIES SQL` indicates that the function contains statements that may write data.

 \[EXTERNAL\] SECURITY INVOKER
 \[EXTERNAL\] SECURITY DEFINER
-:   `SECURITY INVOKER` \(the default\) indicates that the function is to be run with the privileges of the user that calls it. `SECURITY DEFINER` specifies that the function is to be run with the privileges of the user that created it.
-The key word `EXTERNAL` is allowed for SQL conformance, but it is optional since, unlike in SQL, this feature applies to all functions not just external ones.
+:   `SECURITY INVOKER` \(the default\) indicates that the function is to be run with the privileges of the user that calls it.
+:   `SECURITY DEFINER` specifies that the function is to be run with the privileges of the user that created it.
+:   The key word `EXTERNAL` is allowed for SQL conformance, but it is optional since, unlike in SQL, this feature applies to all functions not just external ones.

 EXECUTE ON ANY
 EXECUTE ON MASTER